- -18%

 Hop-on Hop-off Bus + Rijksmuseum

 Explore Amsterdam with the Hop-on Hop-off bus and visit the national museum of the Netherlands: the Rijksmuseum.
+A combi ticket not to be missed while you're in the city!

 The Rijksmuseum is one of the largest museums in the Netherlands with works by famous Dutch masters such as Van Gogh, Rembrandt and Vermeer.
 Through art and artefacts the museum gives insights into 800 years of Dutch history.
 Amongst the artefacts are model ships, pieces of furniture, doll's houses, propeller planes and much much more.